The Santa Clause 2: Critical response

 Roger Ebert for the Chicago Sun-Times found it "more engaging, assured and funny" than the first film, with a "nice acerbic undertone".
-Keith Phipps for the A.V.
+Keith Phipps for The A.V.
 Club wrote, "Despite the obviously mercenary nature of this sequel, there's a thimbleful of clever ideas at work here, most notably in the way Allen's RoboSanta begins to turn his toy factory into a tiny dictatorship."
 Claudia Puig called it a "trite, predictable rehash."

-The Santa Clause 2 was nominated for a Saturn Award for Best Fantasy Film.
+The Santa Clause 2 was nominated for a Saturn Award for Best Fantasy Film, but lost to The Lord of the Rings: The Two Towers.

 Box office

-During its opening weekend, The Santa Clause 2 generated $29 million, more than its predecessor, and was ranked in first place at the box office.
+During its opening weekend, The Santa Clause 2 generated $29 million, more than its predecessor, and was ranked in first place at the box office ahead of Jackass: The Movie, The Ring and I Spy.
 While the film was overtaken by 8 Mile a week later, it still made a total of $24.7 million.
 It would later go on to compete against Harry Potter and the Chamber of Secrets and Die Another Day.
 These three sequels would win the Thanksgiving weekend.
 The film would run strong at the box office while dominating Disney's other film Treasure Planet.
 The Santa Clause 2 grossed $139.2 million in the United States and Canada, and $33.6 million in other territories, for a total of $172.8 million, against a production budget of $65 million.
 It was the fifth-highest-grossing holiday movie.